-If you have a photo or blurry image what you want to enlarge then vector conversion is ideal for you.
-Photos, Images and logos for banners, vehicle wraps, print marketing materials, T-shirt printing, screen printing and more can lose quality when you enlarge them from the original raster file.
+If you have a photo or blurry image that you want to enlarge then vector conversion is ideal for you.
+Photos, Images, and logos for banners, vehicle wraps, print marketing materials, T-shirt printing, screen printing and more can lose quality when you enlarge them from the original raster file.
 Here comes the beauty of vector conversion because converting raster to vector preserves the fine details and gives you a big image with crisp, clean lines.

 But converting raster files to vector files can be a monotonous and time-consuming task.
 Outsourcing can free up your precious time at a budget-friendly cost.
-When we deliver you your vector files, you can use them at any size without losing quality of the image.
+When we deliver you your vector files, you can use them at any size without losing the quality of the image.

 Enlarge your image and slogan for the sign at your next trade show, create vector line art to print your logo, or get clean vectors to screen print your emblem on t-shirts.
 At Clipping Path Source, we manually draw each vector to make sure every detail is captured which will be helpful to enlarge your business.

 Converting raster to vector is when raster files are manually recreated in vector format.
 This process can be automated, however, the results of the automated conversion are typically not good.
 The best way to truly convert a raster to a vector file is to skillfully recreate the original image by hand.

 The difference between raster and vector:

 Raster files are basically defined by a series of pixels.
 These pixels cause the image to lose some detail depending on the quality of the photo or image.
 However, this is normally only seen when the image is enlarged, making it look pixelated (sort of like an 8-bit video game).